Botswana–South Africa relations

 Botswana–South Africa relations refers to the historical and current relationship of Botswana and South Africa.
-Botswana has a high commission in Pretoria and South Africa has a high commission in Gaborone.
-Both countries are former British colonies and members of the African Union, the Commonwealth of Nations and the Southern African Development Community (SADC).
+Botswana has a high commission in Pretoria, and South Africa has a high commission in Gaborone.
+Both countries are former British colonies and members of the African Union, the Commonwealth of Nations, and the Southern African Development Community (SADC).

 History

 The foundation for this relationship dates back to the establishment of the Southern African Customs Union (SACU) in 1910.

 In 1985 South Africa launched a military operation to Gaborone, attacking African National Congress targets in Botswana.
 These attacks were condemned by a spokesperson for US President Ronald Reagan.

-In 1986, President Quett Masire of Botswana said that South Africa's black neighbours would suffer most if Western countries imposed economic sanctions on South Africa.
-He said "Obviously we can't prohibit the West from imposing sanctions on South Africa and we welcome every form of pressure on the apartheid regime."
+In 1986, President Quett Masire of Botswana said South Africa's black neighbours would suffer the most if Western countries imposed economic sanctions on South Africa.
+He said, "Obviously, we can't prohibit the West from imposing sanctions on South Africa, and we welcome every form of pressure on the apartheid regime."

-Relations between South Africa and Botswana were formalised with the establishment of representative offices in both countries in 1992.
-The upgrading of relations to full diplomatic level came into force on 22 June 1994.
+Relations between South Africa and Botswana were formalised by establishing representative offices in both countries in 1992.
+Upgrading relations to a full diplomatic level occurred on 22 June 1994.